ConciseCSS/concise.css/README.md

 [![Gitter chat](https://badges.gitter.im/concisecss.png)](https://gitter.im/concisecss) [![Bower version](https://badge.fury.io/bo/concise.svg)](http://badge.fury.io/bo/concise)

-Concise is a lightweight front-end framework that provides a number of great features without the bloat.
-Concise is built based on Object-Oriented CSS principles and keeps semantics in mind to provide a small learning curve but high level of customization.
+Concise is a lightweight, front-end framework that provides a number of great features without the bloat.
+Concise is built based on Object-Oriented CSS principles and keeps semantics in mind to provide a small learning curve, but a high level of customization.

 ## Quickstart